 This is the second type of whole life insurance that Colonial Penn offers, is called Permanent Whole Life Insurance.
 This one differs from their guaranteed acceptance plan, because this plan requires health questions and you have to be approved by their underwriting department.
-Here are some details about their permanent whole life insurance product:
+Here are some details about Colonial Penn Burial Insurance:

 • Available to ages 40-75

 • Policy can’t be cancelled due to age or health